cwrightlibrary/musescore-program-2025/guide/learn-to-write-your-own-sheet-music-guide.md

 First, visit the [releases page from the MuseScore GitHub repository](https://github.com/musescore/MuseScore/releases/tag/v4.4.4) and, under Assets, download the file that corresponds with your operating system.

-> For example, if you're running 64-bit Windows 10 or 11, download the file named `MuseScore-Studio-4.4.4.243461245-x86_64.msi`.
-If you don't have administrator privaleges on your computer, download `MuseScore-Studio-4.4.4.243461245-x86_64.paf.exe`.
+> For example, if you're running 64-bit Windows 10 or 11, download the file named **`MuseScore-Studio-4.4.4.243461245-x86_64.msi`**.
 >
+> If you don't have administrator privaleges on your computer, download **`MuseScore-Studio-4.4.4.243461245-x86_64.paf.exe`**.
+>
-> If you're on a Mac computer, download `MuseScore-Studio-4.4.4.243461245.dmg`.
+> If you're on a Mac computer, download **`MuseScore-Studio-4.4.4.243461245.dmg`**.

-Once you've downloaded the file, just install it (or drag the app to `/Applications` on Mac) and you're all set!
+Once you've downloaded the file, just run the installer or drag the app to `/Applications` on Mac and you're all set!

 ## 1. Score properties